 If you require more space than your picturesque calendar provides, you can opt to use a day planner or large desktop calendar instead.
 This allows plenty of space for all those important upcoming school events to be penciled in.
 If you would rather have something that is more appealing to the eye, you can use chalk paint to create your own decorative family calendar to be displayed in any room in your home.

 Doing homework can be very tedious, especially when you are surrounded by all the things that you love to do.
+While many students often find themselves using helpful sites like edupeet to help them when they are stuck with their work, it is still a good idea to get into the habit of doing homework completely independently.
 If your child seems to be distracted by the TV, their toys, or video games when they are supposed to be doing math or writing down definitions, you should designate a quiet space in your home for homework.
 If you have an extra room that is not being used, create a study room filled with books, school supplies, and a computer that is to be used only for homework assistance.

 Even though a family calendar can help you stay organized, there are times when you simply need to write something down quickly in order to remember it.
 Buying a large dry erase board, cork board, or combination of both can allow you to write down grocery items, keep up with wedding invitations or birthday parties, and display artwork or spelling words for an upcoming test.
 Place the memo board in a place where it is visible to everyone and keep plenty of pens, dry erase markers and thumbtacks nearby.